xen-project/xen/docs/misra/deviations.rst

        generate definitions for asm modules.
      - Tagged as `deliberate` for ECLAIR.

+   * - R2.1
+     - Calls to the `__builtin_unreachable()` function inside the expansion of the `ASSERT_UNREACHABLE()` macro may cause a function to be marked as non-returning.
+This behavior occurs only in configurations where assertions are enabled.
+To address this, the `noreturn` property for `__builtin_unreachable()` is overridden in these contexts, resulting in the absence of reports that do not have an impact on safety, despite being true positives.
+       Xen expects developers to ensure code remains safe and reliable in builds, even when debug-only assertions like `ASSERT_UNREACHABLE() are removed.

    * - R2.2
      - Proving compliance with respect to Rule 2.2 is generally impossible: see `<https://arxiv.org/abs/2212.13933>`_ for details.
 Moreover, peer